adobe/aem-boilerplate/blocks/references/README.md

 ### Incoming References

-Finding incoming references relies on the presence of a query index.
-Each path in the index is fetched and then parsed for any links to the current page.
-This process is slow for sites with a non-trivial number of pages, hence why it requires the user to initiate it sepearately from the plugin.
+Finding incoming references relies on a special query index with a `links` property containing an aray of all the links in the page.
+See [helix-query.yaml](../../helix-query.yaml#L32) for how this index is defined.